-If you would like to read more on this area, you may like to read Kathy's blog on how our gut bacteria play a part in metabolic conditions and obesity, or Jacob's comment on whether our gut bacteria may predict diabetes risk.
+If you would like to read more on this area, you may like to read Kathy's blog on how our gut bacteria play a part in metabolic conditions and obesity, over in the Probiotics Learning Lab.

 2. Duan FF, Liu JH, March JC.(2015) Engineered Commensal Bacteria Reprogram Intestinal Cells Into Glucose-Responsive Insulin-Secreting Cells for the Treatment of Diabetes.
 Diabetes.
 Published online January 27 2015